 – Independence: If you rent out several properties and make being a landlord your full time job, you could have complete control over your income.
 Being your own boss means not answering to anybody, and can be a great alternative if you’ve worked in a stressful, hierarchical job previously.

 – Financial security: Although there have been minor fluctuations in house prices over the last few years, renting out properties is generally seen as a safe long-term investment.
-House prices are predicted to rise between 2% and 4% this year according to Halifax, so it is likely that your investment will be worth more in years to come.
+House prices are predicted to keeping on rising this year according to Nationwide, so it is likely that your investment will be worth more in years to come.

 Whilst the financial benefits and flexibility are enticing, there are a number of costs and commitments that you must also factor in before deciding to become a landlord.
 These include:

 – Higher tax rates: When renting out a property in the UK, you will be subject to mandatory income tax on any profits that you make.
 This is something that you should bear in mind, but don’t be too disheartened as you would have to do this in any other line of work.
 You should also be aware that you are subject to higher stamp duty rates when you own more than one property.

 – Emergency callouts/costs: Being a landlord comes with responsibility.
 If repair work needs doing on a property that you’re renting out, it is your job to get it sorted as soon as possible.
 Here at Abode, we offer a comprehensive block management service to take the pressure off landlords who own multiple properties, so you should also consider this as an option.

 – Additional costs: You should also remember that until that first tenant moves in, you will be spending money rather than gaining any rental income.
 If you’re planning on buying to let, then you must remember all of the associated costs with buying a house.
 These include (but are not limited to) the mortgage deposit, conveyancing fees, renovation costs, white goods and furniture spends (if you’re choosing to rent a furnished property).
 Landlord insurance is something that you will have to pay for too.